CharlieMc0/universal-token-launcher/design-docs/prd.md

 - **Simplify Token Deployment:** Enable token creators to configure key token parameters and deploy contracts with minimal friction.
 - **Cross-Chain Compatibility:** Automatically deploy Universal Token contracts on all selected EVM chains.
-- **Fee Management:** Ensure the token creator pays a hardcoded ZETA fee (verified before deployment) to the Universal Token Service wallet.
+- **Fee Management:** Ensure the token creator pays a fixed ZETA fee of 1 ZETA (for testing) to the Universal Token Service wallet.
 - **Token Transfers:** Provide a simple, one-click transfer interface for token holders to move tokens between chains (which involves burning on the source chain and minting on the destination chain).
 - **Showcase ZetaChain:** Demonstrate ZetaChain's universal connectivity and cross-chain interoperability for token transfers.